What is Piriformis Syndrome?

 Piriformis Syndrome Treatment

-The next phase of treatment (after the first 48 to 72 hours) involves a number of physiotherapy techniques.
+- The next phase of treatment (after the first 48 to 72 hours) involves increasing the flow of oxygen and nutrients to the injured hip.
+The most common methods used to do this include ultrasound, TENS, heat and massage.
 The application of heat and massage is one of the most effective treatments for removing scar tissue and speeding up the healing process of the muscles and tendons.

 Piriformis Syndrome Prevention

-Prevention is the key when it comes to piriformis syndrome.
-The more you can do to prevent it, the better off you’ll be.
 There are a number of preventative techniques that will help to prevent piriformis syndrome, including modifying equipment or sitting positions, taking extended rests and even learning new routines for repetitive activities.
-However, there are four preventative measures that I feel are far more important and effective.
+However, there are a number of preventative measures that I feel are far more important and effective.

-And fourthly, (and most importantly) flexible muscles and tendons are extremely important in the prevention of most strain or sprain injuries.
+- Strength and Flexibility: Strengthening and conditioning the muscles of the hips, buttocks and lower back will also help to prevent piriformis syndrome.
+Flexible muscles and tendons are extremely important in the prevention of most strain or sprain injuries.
 When muscles and tendons are flexible and supple, they are able to move and perform without being over stretched.
 If however, your muscles and tendons are tight and stiff, it is quite easy for those muscles and tendons to be pushed beyond their natural range of movement.
 When this happens, strains, sprains, and pulled muscles occur.
+To keep your piriformis, and the muscles around your piriformis flexible and supple you can Get videos and photos of piriformis and glute stretches here.